 - Save and publish your changes

-- Copy the shortcode for the table you want to display
+- Copy the shortcode next to the table you want to use

-- Open the page or post with the Divi Visual Builder
+- Open your page or post in the Divi Visual Builder

-- Paste the shortcode and save your changes.
+- Paste the shortcode into the field and save

-Both methods allow you to reuse the same table across multiple pages while keeping the content synced.
+Both options let you reuse the same table across multiple pages.

 Step 1: Create a Table from RioVizual’s Dashboard

-This time, select Build From Scratch to start with a blank canvas.
+This time, select Build from Scratch instead of choosing a template.

 Step 2: Define the Initial Table Structure